MicrosoftDocs/EdgeEnterprise/edgeenterprise/edge-learnmore-rollback.md

    > [!NOTE]
    > We recommend that you install the most current Administrative templates.
 For more information, see [Download and install the Microsoft Edge administrative template](https://docs.microsoft.com/DeployEdge/configure-microsoft-edge#1-download-and-install-the-microsoft-edge-administrative-template).

-   - Open the Local Group Policy Editor. *Go to Computer Configuration>Administrative Templates>Microsoft Edge Update>Applications>Microsoft Edge>*.
+   - Open the local Group Policy Editor and go to *Computer Configuration>Administrative Templates>Microsoft Edge Update>Applications>Microsoft Edge>*.
    - Select **Update policy override** and then select **Enabled**.
    - Under **Options**, pick **Update disabled** from the Policy dropdown list.